giffordlabcvr/african-stars-flu-refset-workshop/tutorial/2-get-refset-ncbi-cli.md

 > - Docker (for Nextclade & Nextstrain tools)
 > - A "master" reference sequence (we'll fetch it; you can also use your pre-chosen one)

-Alternatively, you can proceed with tutorial by utilising a dataset previously downloaded from **GISAID**, as described **[here](https://github.com/giffordlabcvr/african-stars-flu-refset-workshop/blob/main/tutorial/3-get-refset-gisaid.md)**.
+Alternatively, you can proceed with tutorial by utilising a dataset downloaded from **GISAID**, as described **[here](https://github.com/giffordlabcvr/african-stars-flu-refset-workshop/blob/main/tutorial/3-get-refset-gisaid.md)**.

 * * * * *